iceihehe/docker-custom-jenkins/README.md

 # docker-custom-jenkins

-## A dockr of jenkins with ansible
+## A dockr of jenkins with ansible and vim